top of page

 Welcome!

 I hold a B.S. in Political Science: Data Analytics and an M.A. in Political Science from UC San Diego.
-I'm a member of UC San Diego's REP Lab, and an IPSCON 2023 participant.
-I also had the privilege of working with the International Rescue Committee (IRC) during Operation Allies Welcome where I supported Afghan refugee resettlement efforts.
+I'm a member of UC San Diego's REP Lab, a recipient of the San Diego and Cota Robles Fellowship, and a Junior Scholar at the Carnegie International Policy Scholar Consortium and Network (IPSCON).
+In my free time, I enjoy sketching and watching movies.

 Background

-As a first-gen immigrant and college student, my research has led me to work for non-profits, travel across the United States to refugee camps, and be part in academic organizations for the advancement of people like myself.
-Being formerly undocumented further increased my awareness of the plight of forced migrants across the United States and beyond.
+As a first-gen immigrant and college student, my research journey has led me to work with non-profits, facilitated my travel across the United States to support refugee resettlement, and secured my involvement in academic organizations for the advancement of people like myself.
+My own experiences as a formerly undocumented individual have also profoundly deepened my understanding of the challenges faced by forced migrants not only in the United States but around the globe.

 M.A. in Political Science